National cloud deployments

 App registration and token service root endpoints

 Before calling the Microsoft Graph APIs, you should first register your application and acquire a token.
-The following table lists the base URLs for the Azure Active Directory (Azure AD) endpoints to register your application and acquire tokens for each national cloud.
+The following table lists the base URLs for the endpoints to register your application and acquire tokens for each national cloud.

 Microsoft Graph and Graph Explorer service root endpoints